What is a Mashup Song? Are They Legal and What are the Best Songs?

 What’s the difference between a medley and mashup song?

-When you hear the word “mashup song” being used, this should be viewed as the act of combining (or mashing) two songs together at the same time to make an entirely new and different musical composition.
+A mashup is an act of combining (or mashing) two songs together at the same time.
+This will make an entirely new and different musical composition.

 The key difference between what a mashup song is and a medley is the word “simultaneous”.
 When you hear the term “medley” this will be a collection of songs, but where they are being performed and sung as one total composition of musical work.